-All files handled by the interface are stored in \$CRIBL_HOME/data/lookups for standalone instances.
+All files handled by the interface are stored in \$CRIBL\HOME/data/lookups for standalone instances.
 For the paths used in distributed environments, see Distributed Deployments.

-You can use the Lookups Library interface to add, edit, and delete lookups within files/tables.
-To get started, click the Edit button to the right of a file.
+You can use the Lookups Library interface to upload or create a new lookup file/table (by clicking + Add New), and to add, edit, and delete lookups within existing tables.
+To get started, click the Edit button to the right of an existing file.